Things continue to fall apart

 But we also haven't had children, we drive the same vehicles we had when we started dating, we live in a small house that we have slowly fixed up over the last eight years, we don't buy or own a lot of clothes or jewelry, don't generally drink or socialize out at bars or clubs and are just fairly frugal, without being cheap.

-It looks cool when we're climbing the dunes of the Sossusvlei, like we're somehow rich, but we've sacrificed a lot of things for it.
+We look like pampered elites when we're climbing the dunes of the Sossusvlei, but we've sacrificed a lot of things for it.

 I have a couple friends who know it's a dream of mine, but even they don't know exactly how passionate I am about it and how close we've come.